Domestic Tariff Switching

 Replacing your meter

 We can also save you money by replacing your pre-payment meter with a standard one.
-For some people, a pre-paid meter can be good, like for those who don’t have access to a bank account and email address, or for people who like to budget strictly.
+For some people, a pre-paid meter can be more convenient if they don’t have access to a bank account and email address, or for people who like to budget strictly.
 However, by having a pre-payment meter, you could be paying up to 15% more for your electricity.
-This is because pre-payment meters normally only give you access to one tariff, and they charge a premium for electricity used.
+This is because pre-payment meters normally only give you access to one tariff and they charge a premium for electricity used.
 As long as you don’t have any debt on the meter, replacing your pre-payment meter to a standard one is usually at no cost.
 Once this simple change has been made, you’ll be able to access all tariffs and start saving money!

 On this page, you will find our Top 3 Tariff Switching tips as well as advice on receiving fuel benefits, information about understanding different tariffs and a guide on how to read your energy bill.
 Can’t find the answer to your question or would like more infomation on tariff switching?
 We are always happy to give free and impartial advice on any of your energy efficiency questions and queries.
 Contact us on 0115 854 7498 or via email@example.com.